Phathom Pharmaceuticals Announ - GuruFocus.com

 Forward-Looking Statements

 Phathom cautions you that statements contained in this press release regarding matters that are not historical facts are forward-looking statements.
 These statements are based on the company’s current beliefs and expectations.
-Such forward-looking statements include, but are not limited to, statements relating to the offering, including the timing and size of the offering and the anticipated use of proceeds therefrom and the grant of the option to purchase additional shares.
+Such forward-looking statements include, but are not limited to, statements relating to Phathom’s expectations of market conditions and the satisfaction of customary closing conditions related to the offering, the expected closing of the offering and the anticipated use of proceeds therefrom.
 The inclusion of forward-looking statements should not be regarded as a representation by Phathom that any of its plans will be achieved.
 Actual results may differ from those set forth in this press release due to the risks and uncertainties inherent in Phathom’s business, including, without limitation: the risks and uncertainties associated with market conditions and the satisfaction of customary closing conditions related to the proposed public offering, the risks and uncertainties inherent in Phathom’s business, including potential delays in the commencement, enrollment and completion of clinical trials; Phathom’s dependence on third parties in connection with product manufacturing, research and preclinical and clinical testing; regulatory developments in the United States and foreign countries; and unexpected adverse side effects or inadequate efficacy of vonoprazan that may limit its development, regulatory approval and/or commercialization, or may result in recalls or product liability claims; and the other risks described in the Company’s prior press releases and the Company’s filings with the Securities and Exchange Commission (SEC), including under the heading “Risk Factors” in the Company’s Annual Report on Form 10-K and any subsequent filings with the SEC.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof, and Phathom undertakes no obligation to update such statements to reflect events that occur or circumstances that exist after the date hereof.
 All forward-looking statements are qualified in their entirety by this cautionary statement, which is made under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.

 CONTACTS